 To turn this classic treat into a cake, I used all the flavors to inspire elements of the cake.

 - Butter – you’ll find this element everywhere!
 We have it in the graham cracker crust (like the bars do), in the cake layers, in the filling and in the buttercream.

 - Graham crackers – to keep the crunch of the 7-Layer Bar, I incorporate a graham cracker crust at the bottom of each cake layer.

 - Sweetened condensed milk – I originally thought about doing a sweetened condensed milk frosting, but after making it, decided it actually didn’t provide the flavor I was looking for.
 When we bake 7-Layer Bars, the sweetened condensed milk turns into more of a gooey, caramel layer and tastes nothing like SCM at all!
-I scrapped the SCM frosting and decided on this gooey, caramel-like filling adapted from a Milk Bar recipe that I also use in my German Chocolate Cake, but made a few changes in this one.
+I scraped the SCM frosting and decided on this gooey, caramel-like filling adapted from a Milk Bar recipe.
+I use a similar version of it in my German Chocolate Cake, but made a few changes in this one.